LuisAlvar/AzureSecureClientAPISolution/README.md

 3. Set Application ID URL to the default

 To set the application id url:
-Go to **Expose an API** window, on the top of the window set the applicaiton id url to the default value given by Azure.
+- Go to **Expose an API** window, on the top of the window set the applicaiton id url to the default value given by Azure.

-We need to add an App role.
+Next, we need to add an App role.
 We can do this manually or edit the manifest file at the appRoles level.

 	"appRoles": [],